jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/FAQ/Problem-summary.md

 2. How long will it take for the review of filing?

-Review Time of JD Cloud Stage: 1-3 business days depending on user's location (excluding the time required for the user to process the necessary information)
+Review Time of JD Cloud & AI Stage: 1-3 business days depending on user's location (excluding the time required for the user to process the necessary information)

 Stage of Authority Review: Filing’s review time at each province will be within 20 working days, and the time will be different in different places;